Keyboard Shortcuts

 Use

-to create separate test scenarios.Terminal Status Bar
+Ctrl+N or /new to create separate test scenarios.Terminal Status Bar

 The bottom of the terminal displays useful information:- mode: Shows whether you’re in

-mode (color-coded: orange for edit, blue for run) - chat: Displays the current chat ID
+editorrunmode (color-coded: orange for edit, blue for run) - chat: Displays the current chat ID

 - tokens: Shows token usage (input → output, with cached tokens if applicable)